-- Virtually all workplaces require the use of energy, water and other natural resources, such as minerals and forest products. - Members should identify sources of water extracted and consumed (for example by source, quality and/or quantity), energy consumed (for example identifying fuel type and/or quantity) and any other significant resources. - To the extent possible, energy usage should support the establishment of a balance showing emissions of greenhouse gases from key production activities. - Significance of other resource use could be determined by the type of the resource (eg scarcity or risk of impact), and/or the volume used by the business. - Monitoring of consumption should in most cases be straightforward as the inputs must normally be purchased. - Monitoring of water and energy may not be practicable for smaller workplaces that are not separately metered, such as offices in an office building.
-In these cases, members should still implement initiatives to increase efficiency where feasible (see examples in section B above). - For larger workplaces and those that use processes that require the consumption of water, energy or other resources, Members should: - establish procedures to monitor consumption and track it over time - consider establishing targets for efficiency improvements - undertake technical analyses appropriate to the nature of the business processes to identify cost-effective efficiency improvements - adopt technically and financially feasible and cost-effective solutions to reduce consumption and/or increase efficiency. - Make use of information and advisory services from local utility providers and public agencies, where available and appropriate. - Consider use of energy audit services by qualified experts to provide detailed, written assessments of consumption and opportunities for efficiency improvements. - Prioritise initiatives according to cost, savings and certainty. - Meaningful efficiency improvements can frequently be realised without new investments, and should be prioritised.
+• Virtually all workplaces require the use of energy, water and other natural resources, such as minerals, and forest products.

+- Members should identify sources of water extracted and consumed (by source, quality and quantity), energy consumed (including fuel type, and quantity) and any other significant resources. - To the extent possible, energy usage should support the establishment of a balance showing emissions of greenhouse gases from key production activities. - Significance of other resource use could be determined by the type of the resource (eg scarcity or risk of impact), and/or the volume used by the business. - Use the general hierarchy of control to eliminate and reduce impacts from water, energy and other significant resource usage. - For instance, substitute (select or modify) equipment, processes and/or products to eliminate or reduce water, energy and other resource consumption (and any associated greenhouse emissions) by adopting technically and financially feasible and cost-effective solutions. - Monitoring of consumption should in most cases be straightforward as the inputs must normally be purchased. - Monitoring of water and energy may not be practicable for smaller workplaces that are not separately metered, such as offices in an office building.
+In these cases, members should still implement initiatives to increase efficiency where feasible (see examples above). - For larger workplaces and those that use processes that require the consumption of water, energy or other resources, Members should: - establish procedures to monitor consumption and track it over time - consider establishing targets for efficiency improvements - undertake technical analyses appropriate to the nature of the business processes to identify cost-effective efficiency improvements. - Make use of information and advisory services from local utility providers and public agencies, where available and appropriate. - Consider use of energy audit services by qualified experts to provide detailed, written assessments of consumption and opportunities for efficiency improvements. - o Prioritise initiatives according to cost, savings and certainty. - Meaningful efficiency improvements can frequently be realised without new investments, and should be prioritised.
 For example, simple actions such as reminding workers to shut off equipment or lighting when not in use can be implemented with very little cost. - Consider simple payback calculations (how long it would take for an expenditure to be recovered through reduced consumption costs) to demonstrate and communicate the advantages of efficiency improvements and prioritise initiatives. - As a general rule, initiatives that generate a positive financial return should be implemented, unless other risks are identified. - Greenhouse gas emissions and efficient energy use over the lifecycle of each product, project or process should be taken into consideration when considering energy efficiency measures.